-Sanitary pressure sensors, digital pressure gauges and pressure transmitters for process monitoring are used in a variety of applications in the food and life science industries.
+Sanitary pressure sensors, pressure gauges and pressure transmitters for process control in a variety of applications in the food and life science industries

 In almost all production processes in dairies, breweries, the beverage industry, wine production, juice production and other food plants, pressure gauges and sensors for pressure measurement make a significant contribution to ensuring the function and efficiency of the processes and guaranteeing the quality of the products.
 High-precision monitoring of the process pressure as well as reliable protection against contamination during the running process are decisive criteria in such applications.
 In the life science industry, even higher demands are placed on material quality and often also on precise adherence to the specified pressure specifications, which are met by special pressure devices for pharmaceutical and biotechnical applications.
 Versions are also available for very low pressures, for very high pressures, for differential pressure or remote pressure measurement.